Violent protests force S.African universities to close

-A protest at the University of Pretoria over the use of Afrikaans led to clashes between black and white students, also forcing the university to shut down.
+A protest at the University of Pretoria over the use of Afrikaans in teaching led to clashes between black and white students, also forcing the university to shut down.

 “The university is currently meeting with various student bodies and stakeholders to address the issues affecting learning,” University of Pretoria spokeswoman Anna-Retha Bouwer told AFP.

-University vice-chancellors issued a statement saying the wave of unrest was organised by groups "to deliberately disrupt and destabilise our universities through intimidation and violence."
+University leaders issued a statement saying the recent unrest was planned by groups “to deliberately disrupt and destabilise our universities through intimidation and violence.”

-Elsewhere, racial tension flared up at the Free State University in Bloemfontein when a rugby match was interrupted earlier this week.
+Racial tension also flared up at the Free State University in Bloemfontein when a rugby match was interrupted earlier this week.

-Black protesters walked in a line across the pitch during the game, before hundreds of white spectators ran on and a mass brawl erupted.
+Black protesters walked in a line across the pitch during a game, before hundreds of white spectators ran on and a mass brawl erupted.

 Last week the office of the University of Cape Town’s vice chancellor was petrol-bombed, and paintings ripped from walls and burnt outside.